-Northern Ireland has made significant progress so far and has been historically world-leading in the integration of renewable energy onto our electricity system.
-Northern Ireland and Ireland, as a small all island-based power system, was among the first power systems in the world to be able to operate with 75% renewable energy at any one moment in time.
+Northern Ireland has made significant progress so far and has been historically world-leading in the integration of renewable energy into our electricity system.
+As a small island-based power system, Northern Ireland was among the first power systems in the world to be able to operate with 75% renewable energy at any one moment in time.
 Collectively, we achieved our 2020 renewable energy target of 40%, a year early in 2019.
 This progress was realised through detailed and enduring collaboration across the whole energy system.